simukappu/coherence-tools/distributed-processing-tools/README.md

 # Distributed Processing Tools
 Tools to run distributed processing task in multi Coherence member processes exclusively.
 This component can handle dynamic changes in number of processing members.
-That provides following functions
+Which provides following functions
 * FIFO distributed processor: Consumer/Function implementation for distributed processing as First in, first out
 * Hash modulo filter: Filter to get target entries by hashCode modulo of a key/value object or a field of them